natna3l/Sample-Wordpress-Restaurant-Web-App-with-online-ordering-functionality/README.md

 # Sample-Wordpress-Restaurant-Web-App-with-online-ordering-functionality
 Wordpress Restaurant App with online ordering, seat reserving and pick up ordering functionality

-This app is made using the free to use gloria food ordering plugin and different themes from starter templates plugin.
+This app is made using the free to use gloria food ordering plugin and different themes from Astra themes plugin.
 Additional software used were wamp server.

 To deploy this web app, use the duplicator migration tool on wordpress.